Highland Park (film): Plot

-Set in the economically depressed Detroit suburb of Highland Park, the city’s infrastructure is crumbling and the mayor is destructive rather than constructive.
+Set in the economically depressed Detroit suburb of Highland Park, Michigan, the city’s infrastructure is crumbling and the mayor is destructive rather than constructive.
 Six downtrodden friends connected through the local school (teachers, admin and maintenance) play the lottery with the same numbers every week for ten years, hoping to win big and change their lives.
 They also hope to use some of the prize money to stop their community’s backslide into poverty.

 After so many years of playing the same numbers, Principal Lloyd Howard is disillusioned and decides he is out.
 He can’t bear to tell his teachers and support staff that they are all about to lose their jobs.
 He only tells Ed, the school’s retired maintenance worker who continues to work on the furnaces, whose task it is to buy the ticket.

 Ed has an epiphany about the group’s luck, on his way to get the ticket before spending the next day’s fishing.
 A waitress, whose nametag says ‘Destiny’, hands him a plate of fortune cookies, enticing him to grab one.

 Ex-homecoming queen Shirley Paine, the Mayor of Highland Park, arrives to Principal Howard’s office to personally give him the cuts in the high school.
 She keeps cutting the budget in Highland Park in areas that help the community (like healthcare, firefighters, the library, education, parks, sewer cleanup) in favor of vanity projects like malls and a stadium for her rich connections.